JustinStitt/socialDistanceSim/README.md

 ![](visuals/socialDistancePIC1.png)

 This has been a real blast to develop.
 Remember to wash your hands and stay at home!

+- Justin